-Zorro: The Complete Pulp Adventures, Volume 5
+Zorro: The Complete Pulp Adventures, Volume 5 of 6

 by Johnston McCulley